Great ski cinema in the Kaunertal in Tyrol

 - On the way on the “White Ring” above Lech, a fantastic mountain panorama and not too difficult ski slopes beckon

-A famous plastic surgeon smiles from the poster above the entrance to the chairlift.
-A little further on, sparkling jewels on a photo on the wall.
-Elsewhere, advertising for helmets, warm underwear or Alpine sodas is displayed at the lift stations - but not in Lech-Zürs.
+A famous plastic surgeon smiles from a poster above the entrance to the chairlift.
+A little further on, sparkling jewelry adorns a photo on the wall.
+Elsewhere, lift stations advertise helmets, warm underwear, or Alpine lemonade—but not in Lech-Zürs.

 The famous winter sports resort on the Arlberg is a sophisticated place.
-Chic fashion and sports boutiques, modern concept stores, jewelers, restaurants, bars and hotels line the heart of Lech, through which the river of the same name carves its way.
-The onion dome of the parish church towers above it all and, of course, the glistening white Omeshorn, the king of the summits at 2557 meters.
+Chic fashion and sports boutiques, modern concept stores, jewelers, restaurants, bars, and hotels line the heart of Lech, through which the river of the same name winds its way.
+Towering above it all is the onion dome of the parish church and, of course, the glistening white Omeshorn, the king of peaks at 2,557 meters.

-The small village is picturesque and the ski area on the Arlberg is the largest in Austria with around 300 kilometers of pistes and is also considered the cradle of alpine skiing.
-The legendary Arlberg Ski Club was founded in 1901 and today has well over 9,000 members from all over the world.
+The small town is picturesque, and the Arlberg ski area, with around 300 kilometers of slopes, is the largest contiguous ski area in Austria and is also considered the cradle of alpine skiing.
+The legendary Arlberg Ski Club was founded in 1901 and now has well over 9,000 members from all over the world.

-Skiing in Lech-Zürs is a pleasure.
-Regardless of whether you first take the Schlosskopf or Schlegelkopfbahn towards Oberlech or the Rüfikopfbahn on the other side of the river: predominantly wide, not too difficult, sunny pistes lead through the picturesque mountain world.
-The lifts are usually in operation until the end of April and you wish the weather gods would give the valley an extra portion of snow so that the wonderful sunny skiing continues.
-Because a ski safari beckons here that is only topped in length and summit scenery by the South Tyrolean “Sella Ronda”.
-The “White Ring” is a 22-kilometre ski circuit that connects Lech with Zürs, Zug and Oberlech.
-In half a day, skiing fans can comfortably conquer 5500 meters of altitude on easy to moderately difficult slopes - a wonderful sightseeing tour in snow and ice with wonderful panoramic views.
-Sporty skiers can also time themselves on the ski circuit: The “White Ring” race takes place every year in January with around 1000 participants.
+This is because it offers a ski safari that is surpassed in length and summit scenery only by South Tyrol's “Sella Ronda.”
+The “White Ring” is an approximately 22-kilometer-long ski circuit that connects Lech with Zürs, Zug, and Oberlech.
+In a leisurely half-day, ski enthusiasts can cover 5,500 meters of altitude on easy to moderately difficult slopes – a wonderful sightseeing tour in snow and ice with magnificent panoramic views.
+Sporty types can also race around the circuit: the “White Ring” race takes place every January with around 1,000 participants.

-Not to be missed: the Zürser Täli.
-The 4.2-kilometre descent from the Muggengrat into the valley is simply a dream and can also be booked as a “first track” with a mountain breakfast.
+Don't miss: the Zürser Täli.
+The 4.2-kilometer descent from Muggengrat into the valley is simply a dream and can also be booked as a “first track” with a mountain breakfast.
 The start has a challenging incline and leads through a high alpine backdrop with mighty rock formations.
-At the end, you let your skis “run” and finish on a soft track in Zürs.
-On the other hand, even experienced skiers will have “soft” knees at the start of the “Lange Zug”.
-The channel of ice and snow in front of the skiers is one of the steepest descents in the world with a gradient of 80 percent in the upper third.
+At the end, you let your skis “run” and finish on a gentle slope in Zürs.
+On the other hand, even experienced skiers get ‘weak’ knees at the start of the “Langer Zug.”
+The icy gully in front of the skiers is one of the steepest descents in the world, with an 80 percent gradient in the upper third.
 Skiing mistakes can end badly here.
-If you have enough skill and overcome your racing heart, you will be rewarded with a breathtaking ski thrill.
-The approach to the “Langen Zug” starts at the Rüfikopf restaurant via route 181, where you branch off towards the Schafalplift to get to the start.
-Once you have arrived, take a deep breath, admire the fantastic panorama of the surrounding peaks and then get into the “dark black canon”.
+Those who have enough skill and can control their heart rate will be rewarded with a breathtaking ski kick.
+The access to the “Langer Zug” starts at the Rüfikopf restaurant via Route 181.
+Here, you branch off towards the Schafalp lift and arrive at the start.
+Once you arrive, take a deep breath, admire the magnificent panorama of the surrounding peaks, and then dive into the “dark black cannon barrel.”

-You can meet the ski resort's insiders at the Tritt or Rud-Alpe for a stop-off or an evening in a hut, at the Flexenhäusl for a fondue and, of course, for après-ski in the village: Casanova slices, Sylt Royal oysters and champagne are served at the Hotel Krone's ice bar every second to good-mood party music.
-The audience: guests from the DACH region who have been loyal to the resort for generations, ski fans from Brazil to the USA and even some celebrities.
-The Dutch royal family has ties to Lech and Queen Maxima and her mother-in-law Beatrix are often seen in February.
-If you want to see celebrities, the champagne gondola is the place to be: from Zug, you can take a gondola ride up to the heights with a sparkling view of the mountains.
+For a break or an evening in a mountain hut, you can meet the insiders of the ski resort at the Tritt- or Rud-Alpe, at the Flexenhäusl for fondue, and of course for après-ski in the heart of Lech: Casanova sandwiches, Sylter Royal oysters, and champagne are served every minute at the ice bar of the Hotel Krone, accompanied by party music.
+The crowd: guests from the DACH region who have been loyal to the resort for generations, as well as ski fans from Brazil to the USA and even a few celebrities.
+The Dutch royal family has been associated with Lech for decades, and Queen Maxima and her mother-in-law Beatrix are seen in the resort every February.
+Those looking for a special experience with a touch of glamour can book a trip from Zug to Balmalp in the champagne gondola: with sparkling delights, snacks, and mountain views, you float up to the heights – a treat that, at a minimum of 198 euros, is not cheap.

 - The small luxury hotel Severin*s in Lech Stubenbach